AztecProtocol/aztec-connect/markdown/specs/aztec-connect/src/notes_and_nullifiers.md

 - `secret`: a random value to hide the contents of the commitment.
 - `owner.x` and `owner.y`: the public key of the owner of the value note.
 This is a Grumpkin point.
-- `account_nonce`: see the [account circuit doc](./account_circuit.md) for more details.
-This nonce links this value note with an account note.
+- `account_required`: Is the note linked to an existing account or can the note be spent without an account, by directly signing with the owner key
 - `creator_pubkey`: Optional.
 Allows the sender of a value note to inform the recipient who the note came from.
 - `value`: the value contained in this note.
 - `asset_id`: unique identifier for the 'currency' of this note.
 The RollupProcessor.sol maps asset_id's with either ETH or the address of some ERC-20 contract.